magul/pywikibot-core/README-conversion.txt

 === FilePage objects ===

 The old ImagePage class has been renamed into FilePage.
-For FilePage objects, the getFileMd5Sum() method is deprecated; it is recommended to replace it with getFileSHA1Sum(), because MediaWiki now stores the SHA1 hash of images.
+For FilePage objects, the getFileMd5Sum() method has been removed;
+it should be replaced with latest_file_info.sha1, because MediaWiki now stores the SHA1 hash of images.

 === Category objects ===